semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

         level: "pipeline"
 ```

-#### Pipeline or Block level statuses
+#### Pipeline or block level statuses

-Status notifications can be set on two levels `pipeline` or `block`.
+Status notifications can be set on two levels: `pipeline` or `block`.

-`pipeline` level means that only one GitHub status will be created on a commit.
+`pipeline` level means that only one GitHub status will be created per commit.
-The name of the status is based on Pipeline's name.
+The name of the status is based on name of the pipeline.

 `block` level means that Semaphore will create a status for each block in
-pipeline.
-The name of each status is based on the corresponding Block name.
+the pipeline.
+The name of each status is based on the corresponding block name.

 ## Working with notifications